 How is Limb Salvage Surgery performed?

-In simple terms, the surgeon removes the cancerous tumor or the affected tissues along with one inch of surrounding tissues (ideally) to eliminate any chances of relapse.
+In simple terms, the Orthopedic Surgeon removes the cancerous tumor or the affected tissues along with one inch of surrounding tissues (ideally) to eliminate any chances of relapse.
 Then the missing portion is refilled with artificial tissue.
 The artificial tissue might come from two sources: one, it might be a bone graft made from your own bone tissues or from a donor’s bone tissues; two, it can be a combination of a bone graft and a metal implant.

 How do you recover from a Limb Salvage Surgery?